Gunnison sage-grouse: Distribution

 Gunnison sage-grouse occur in seven counties in southwestern Colorado and one county in southeastern Utah.
 It was once found in Arizona, New Mexico, and Oklahoma, but is now extirpated in those states.

-Lifecycle
+Life cycle

 Males gather on the lek or strutting grounds, which are small, open areas where breeding occurs, in late February to April, as soon as the lek is relatively free of snow.
 Only a few dominant males, usually two, breed.
 After mating, the hen leaves the lek for the nesting grounds.
 Clutch size ranges from six to eight eggs; incubation time is 25 to 27 days.
 Sage-grouse apparently have high rates of nest desertion and nest predation.
+Chicks are precocial and can feed themselves.